HewlettPackard/shs-docs/docs/portal/developer-portal/operations/authentication_credentials.md

 # Authentication credentials

-Obtain the authentication credentials needed for the git repository.
-Git will prompt for them when required.
+Before you configure SHS, obtain and save the authentication credentials needed for the configuration management git repository of the system.

+Git will prompt for the configuration management repository user name and password them when required.

 ```screen
 ncn-m001# VCSUSER=$(kubectl get secret -n services vcs-user-credentials \